-Condition 5 4 3 2 1 N A Concerns with Remodeling/Other Notes Interior Walls & Ceilings × Walls and ceilings are in good condition, but need to be updated or finished in some areas.
-Flooring × Flooring is good in primary storefront.
-Lighting × Building has adequate lighiting.
-Stairwells/ Hallways/ Elevators × No stairs or elevators needed.
-Hallway is in good condition.
-Plumbing X There is working plumbing in the building.
-Fixtures may need updating.
-Electrical X Working electricity in the building.
-Fixtures may need updated based on tenant needs.
-HVAC × Has HVAC systems.
+Condition 5 4 3 2 1 N A Concerns with Remodeling/Other Notes Interior Walls & Ceilings X The walls and ceilings are in good shape.
+Flooring X The floors are being redone.
+The goal is to have epoxy for the main room.
+Lighting × Lighting is being addressed.
+Stairwells/ Hallways/ Elevators × There are ADA accessible entrances.
+Plumbing X New plumbing fixtures are being added.
+Electrical X Electric is being replaced as needed.
+HVAC × They are in need of HVAC for the space.
 Fire Safety Systems × No fire safety systems.
-Internet Infrastructure × There is no internet currently, but they do have an ability to get it.
+Internet Infrastructure × Have or have the ability to get internet.